 SCIM is currently supported for Okta and Microsoft Entra ID only.

-Create Permission Group Mappings
+Create Custom-Role Mappings (Optional)

 - How It Works

-- Group names don’t need to match exactly—you define the mapping
+- Group names don’t need to match exactly — you define the mapping.

 Sync Operations